-All animal bites or contacts with animals suspected of having rabies must be reported to the Westchester County Health Department at (914) 813-5000.
-After hours, callers should follow instructions in the recorded message for reporting public health emergencies 24-hours a day.
+All animal bites or contact with animals suspected of having rabies must be reported to the Westchester County Health Department at (914) 813-5000.
+After hours, callers should follow instructions in the recorded message for reporting public health emergencies 24 hours a day.

-To learn more about rabies and its prevention, visit the Health Department's website at www.westchestergov.com/health, like us on Facebook at facebook.com/wchealthdept or follow us on Twitter @wchealthdept.
+To learn more about rabies and its prevention, visit the Health Department's website, like us on Facebook at facebook.com/wchealthdept or follow us on Twitter @wchealthdept.